pcchouCR97/Understanding-Cryptography-by-Christof-Paar/docs/quantum_mechanics/Quantum_logic_gates.md

 ## CNOT Gate

+CNOT gate: The value of the second qubit is flipped if and only if the value of the first qubit is 1.

 Matrix Representation of the CNOT Gate
 In the computational basis $\{\lvert 00 \rangle,\lvert 01 \rangle, \lvert 10 \rangle, \lvert 11 \rangle\}$, the CONT gate is represented as a **4x4 matrix**: